Melanie Cheng: Early life and education

-Australia Day, won the 2018 Victorian Premier's Literary Award for Fiction, and Room for a Stranger, which was longlisted for the 2020 Miles Franklin Award.

-Publications
+Career

 Australia Day (2017)

 Australia Day is a collection of fourteen short stories that was published in May 2017.
 The collection's title comes from the official Australian national public holiday, which occurs annually on 26 January and marks the anniversary of the 1788 arrival of the First Fleet of British ships at Port Jackson, New South Wales, and the raising of the Flag of Great Britain at Sydney Cove by Governor Arthur Phillip.
 Australia Day celebrations reflect the diverse society and landscape of the nation.
 In line with the Australian government's commitment to celebrating the nation's multicultural makeup, Cheng's collection comprises stories that explore the experiences of predominantly non-white Australians.

 The stories are written in the realist tradition and are all focused on the experiences of its racially and culturally diverse characters.
 Particularly, the stories examine the characters' "flaws, failings and vulnerability ... as well as their grit and strength as they struggle with everyday challenges ... like trying to fit in, make friends, find love or cope with loss."
 The collection is preceded with an epigraph and subsequently book-ended by two stories that are set on Australia Day.

 The epigraph is a statement made by the former Australian Prime Minister Malcolm Turnbull, wherein he stated that “there has never been a more exciting time to be an Australian.”
 It was the first public statement Turnbull made after assuming the incumbent Liberal National Party's leadership from Tony Abbott on September 14, 2015.